 There’s nothing quite like seeing a brilliant movie on a big screen.
 If it’s independent cinemas with colourful histories, design quirks, lux features and plenty of character that float your boat, you’re in luck.
-The capital is blessed with a flourishing indie picture house scene, and we’ve scouted out 15 of the best independent cinemas in London.
+The capital is blessed with a flourishing indie picture house scene, and we’ve scouted out 15 of the best independent cinemas in London, plus a few luxury screening rooms to boot.
 See our round-up below…

 The former Salvation Army base in Crouch End has been transformed into one of the city’s most dynamic arts and film centres.
 As well as catching a flick, you can also check out workshops, comedy nights and dance performances.
 And if you have a little one coming between you and a good movie, join the ‘babe in arms’ club every midday at Saturday and enjoy a parent and baby screening.

 Why not take yourself straight to the heart of the action and take in a film at the BFI Southbank?
 The four-screen cinema shows a wide range of classic and contemporary films, and you can also check out an exhibition or two from the BFI archive.